bufbuild/protoplugin/README.md

 `google.golang.org/protobuf` - all other dependencies in [`go.mod`](go.mod) are for `protoplugin`'s own
 tests, and will not result in additional dependencies in your code.

-If you are authoring `protoc` plugins in Golang that do anything other than produce `.go` files, you should use `protoplugin`.
+If you are authoring `protoc` plugins in Go that do anything other than produce `.go` files, you should use `protoplugin`.
 It's the foundational library you need, and it doesn't include anything you don't want.

-If you are authoring `protoc` plugins that produce `.go` files, you should use [protogen](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen), as it has Golang-specific helpers, such as dealing with Golang import paths, and handling the standard Golang `protoc` plugin flags like `paths=source_relative`.
-However, `protogen` is very Golang-specific - the interfaces exposed don't really make sense outside of generating `.go` files, and you specifically do not want most plugins to expose the standard Golang `protoc` plugin flags.
+If you are authoring `protoc` plugins that produce `.go` files, you should use [protogen](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen), as it has Go-specific helpers, such as dealing with Go import paths, and handling the standard Go `protoc` plugin flags like `paths=source_relative`.
+However, `protogen` is very Go-specific - the interfaces exposed don't really make sense outside of generating `.go` files, and you specifically do not want most plugins to expose the standard Go `protoc` plugin flags.
 If you'd like to use `protogen` but also take advantage of `protoplugin`'s hardening, it's very easy to wrap `protogen` with `protoplugin` - see the [protoc-gen-protogen-simple](internal/examples/protoc-gen-protogen-simple/main.go) example in this repository.